Concur User Guides

 This guide is intended to assist users in adding out-of-pocket expenses to a report.
-Additional guides are available for travel-card expenses.
+Additional guides are available for university travel card expenses.

 The Allocations (also known as split-funding) feature allows users to allocate expenses to multiple department-fund-project combinations.
 Allocation can be done on either Travel Requests or Expense Reports.
 The process is the same for both.
 Users can allocate to any account by single, multiple, or all expense lines.
 Users can also split charges to multiple accounts.
 By default, all expenses will be charged to the department-fund-project combination that is entered in the Travel Request or Expense Report Header.